-Trying to manage being in a full time college student, having a social life and working a part time job can be seriously tough work.
+Trying to manage being a full-time college student, having a social life and working a part-time job can be seriously tough work.
 Having three months off for summer seems great as it gives you a great opportunity to travel; but that requires money, which requires saving, something that may seem impossible during the term.

 However, I think saving is possible in college – not easy, but possible.
 With a bit of thought and planning, you can save a few euros every week that will lead to a nice little sum by the end.